NCAA recommendations call for bigger championship events

 AP College Football Writer

-The NCAA Division I transformation committee is recommending more sport-by-sport governance, enhanced expectations for DI schools to create a more uniform experience for athletes and allowing 25% of teams in certain sports to compete in championship events.
+The committee is recommending allowing 25% of teams in sports sponsored by at least 200 schools to compete in championship events.
+That opens the door to possible expansion of the March Madness basketball tournaments from 68 to as many as 90 teams each.

+Expansion of the basketball tournaments is not imminent.
+It might not even be likely in the near future.
+Even if adopted, the decision on whether to expand particular tournament fields will be made on a sport-by-sport basis.

-The committee’s final report was released Tuesday and will be presented to the Division I Board of Directors for consideration ahead of next week’s NCAA convention in San Antonio.
+The committee’s final report will be presented to the Division I Board of Directors for consideration ahead of next week’s NCAA convention in San Antonio.

+The report also pushed for more sport-by-sport governance in Division I and enhanced expectations for DI schools to create a more uniform experience for athletes.

 Led by Southeastern Conference Commissioner Greg Sankey and Ohio University athletic director Julie Cromer, the 21-member committee comprised mostly of college sports administrators and university presidents held weekly meetings for most of the last year.

 The goal was to reform the highest and most lucrative level of college athletics, which includes more than 350 schools.
-The result will be changes that mostly could go unnoticed by college sports fans.
+The result will be changes that mostly could go unnoticed by outside college sports conferences and athletic departments.

-The most front-facing change comes in championship participation.
-The 25% recommendation for all sports sponsored by at least 200 schools opens the door for possible expansion of the March Madness basketball tournaments from 68 to as many as 90 teams each.

-But the committee’s recommendations represent a first step in a process that could take years to play out.
-That goes for most of the recommendations, not just those for championship participation.
+The committee’s recommendations represent a step in a process that could take years to play out.

 No schools will be getting booted from Division I and the committee recommended giving schools approximately two years to meet enhanced membership expectations.